ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

 Splice imports can't be rexported, unless they are also imported normally.
 Allowing splice imports to be exported would turn a build-time only import into a runtime export.
-Maintaining the distinction between things only needed at build-time and things only needed at run-time allows project dependencies to be separated in the same way.
+Maintaining the distinction between things only needed at build-time and things only needed at runtime allows project dependencies to be separated in the same way.
 This is important for cross-compilation.